jckuri/Object_Detection_in_Urban_Environment/README.md

 You can install all the required software directly on an Ubuntu machine with a modern GPU.
 Udacity workspaces have an Ubuntu machine with a modern GPU.
-So, it is recommended to follow these instructions to install all the required software in a Udacity workspace.
+So, it is recommended to follow these instructions to install all the required software in an Ubuntu machine with a modern GPU.

 Some of these instructions were copied and pasted from the file [build/Dockerfile.gpu](build/Dockerfile.gpu).